grscheller/dtools-circular-array/README.md

 - O(1) amortized pushes and pops either end.
 - O(1) indexing
 - fully supports slicing
-- safely mutates while iterating over copies of previous state
+- safely mutates over previous state

 ### Module circular_array

-A full featured, auto resizing circular array.
-Python package containing a module implementing a full featured, indexable, sliceable, double sided, auto-resizing circular array data structure.
+A full featured auto resizing circular array data structure.
+Double sided, indexable, sliceable, and iterable.
+When iterated, uses cached copies of its present state so that the circular array itself can safely be mutated.

-Useful either if used directly as an improved version of a Python List or in a "has-a" relationship when implementing other data structures.
+Useful either if used directly like a Python list, or in a "has-a" relationship when implementing other data structures.

 - *module* dtools.circular_array
-  - *class* ca: circular array data structure
+  - *class* CA: circular array data structure
-  - *function* CA: factory function to produce a ca from data
+  - *function* ca: factory function to produce a CA from data

-Above nomenclature modeled after of a builtin data type like `list`, where `ca` takes an optional iterator as an argument and CA is all caps to represent syntactic sugar like `[]` or `{}`.
+Above nomenclature modeled after builtin data types like `list`, where `CA` and `ca` correspond respectfully to `list` and  `[]` in their use cases.

 #### Usage